InfraMeshLabs/infra-worker/README.md

 OpenAI
 ```

-Or as part of a distributed infrastructure.
+Or as part of a distributed AI infrastructure.

 ```
 Application